Risingson/eveeyedocs/docs/data/label.md

 The number after the letter represents the count of that category.<br>

 **Recent NPC kill DELTA**<br>
-This will show the difference of the last 2 hours of the eve api data of npc kills within a solarsystem.<br>
+This will show the difference of the last 2 hours of the eve api data of npc kills.
+For Example: <br>
-For Example: `289 ➞ 306 = ＋6%` means there were 17 more npc kills = +6% within that solarsystem inbetween the last 2 hours. (eve esi api data = delay)
+`289 ➞ 306 = ＋6%` means there were 17 more npc kills = +6% within that solarsystem inbetween the last 2 hours (Eve esi api data).<br>`334 ➞ 142 = -57%` means 57% less npcs destroyed.

 ## Sovereignty